Higher-categorical combinatorics of configuration spaces of Euclidean space

-We use Joyal's quasi-category model of $\infty$-categories from \cite{Joy}, wherein a quasi-category is defined to be a \emph{simplicial set}, that is, a functor from the opposite of the simplex category $\mathbf{\Delta}^\op$ (Definition~\ref{simplex}) to the category of sets $\tx{Set}$, that satsifies a certain condition called the \emph{inner-horn filling condition}.
+\textbf{Quasi-categories:} We use Joyal's quasi-category model of $\infty$-categories from \cite{Joy}, wherein a quasi-category is defined to be a \emph{simplicial set}, that is, a functor from the opposite of the simplex category $\mathbf{\Delta}^\op$ (Def.~\ref{simplex}) to the category of sets, $\tx{Set}$, that satisfies a certain condition called the \emph{inner-horn filling condition}.
 For the definition of this condition, together with other basic notions regarding quasi-catgeories see Rezk's friendly exposition \cite{Rezk3}.